 How would I deal with it?

-- a false statement of fact or law was made
+- A false statement of fact or law was made

 Once the contract is signed, it may be that a party’s best interests are served by bringing an action for breach of contract rather than misrepresentation.
+This is where a dispute solicitor can help you decide on the best course of action for your business.

-- that the statement in question was true
+- The statement in question was true

 What are the available remedies for misrepresentation?